AliceO2Group/QualityControl/README.md

 there is an exemplary DPL workflow with QC task.
 It is compiled to an executable `taskDPL`.

+-->

+## Data Sampling

+TODO -> piotr

+## User-defined modules

+The Quality Control uses _plugins_ to load the actual code to be executed by the _Tasks_ and the _Checkers_.
+A module, or plugin, can contain one or several _Tasks_ and/or one or several _Checks_.
+They must subclass `TaskInterface.h` and `CheckInterface.h` respectively.
+We use the Template Method Design Pattern.

 ## Module creation

-TODO
-* with the script
-* test run

-Review :

-### Manual steps to create a new module Abc

-1. Duplicate the skeleton of module located in QualityControl/Modules/Skeleton.
-2. Call it Abc (i.e. your detector code or name)
-3. Use a (smart) editor to find and replace all occurrences of Skeleton by Abc
-4. Make sure to rename the include/Skeleton to include/Abc as well
-5. Rename all files (Skeleton->Abc)
-6. Near the end of the file QualityControl/Modules/CMakeLists.txt add `add_subdirectory(Abc)`
-7. Build it (`aliBuild build --defaults o2 QualityControl`)

-Fill in the methods in AbcTask.cxx.
-If you need specific checks you can do it in AbcCheck.cxx.

-In case special additional dependencies are needed, create a new bucket in QualityControlModules/cmake/QualityControlModulesDependencies.cmake.

-### Automatic modules generation

-One can also perform steps 1-6 using script `modulesHelper.sh`.
-It must be ran from __within QualityControl/Modules__.
+Before starting to develop the code, one should create a new module if it does not exist yet.
+Typically each detector team should prepare a module.

+The script `modulesHelper.sh` is able to prepare a new module or to add a new _Task_ or a new _Check_ to an existing module.
+It must be run from __within QualityControl/Modules__.
 See the help message below:
 ```
 Usage: ./modulesHelper.sh -m MODULE_NAME [OPTION]